akshitaarora26/Airbnb_Analysis_Kaggle/README.md

 Categorical Encoding: Converting categorical variables (e.g., room type, city) to numerical format using one-hot encoding.

 **Key Analysis and Findings**
-1. Major Market Differences
+1. Major Market Differences:
 Cities like New York, Sydney, and Paris are high-cost markets, while cities like Istanbul and Mexico City offer more budget-friendly options.
 Entire homes tend to have the highest prices, whereas shared and private rooms offer cheaper alternatives across most cities.
-2. Attributes Influencing Price
+2. Attributes Influencing Price:
 Using linear regression , the analysis identified the top attributes influencing price:

 - City: The biggest price influencer, with cities like New York and Sydney commanding higher prices.